Marketing offers are a great way to improve your inbound marketing efforts

 Marketing offers are great for building your email list of engaged and interesting prospects and clients.
 Building a list of people who were interested enough to download what you have to offer, allows you to hone in on your target market and give them more of what they want.

-If their first interaction with you is a positive one, they're more likely to convert into customers further down the line. inbound marketing
+If their first interaction with you is a positive one, they're more likely to convert into customers further down the line.

 Good marketing offers